Constructor-Academy/.github/profile/README.md

 ## Who we are

-SIT Academy is a coding and data science academy offering a variety of full-time, part-time, or self-paced programs to motivated learners looking to enhance their careers with technology.
+Constructor Learning is a coding and data science academy offering a variety of full-time, part-time, or self-paced programs to motivated learners looking to enhance their careers with technology.

 ### Our mission